uclapi/uclapi/README.md

 ## Testing
 We're an amazing project, so obviously we have tests :sparkles:
-Make sure you have the requirements installed in your virtual environment, `cd` into `backend/uclapi` and then run :
+Make sure you have the requirements installed in your virtual environment (and you have activated it) , `cd` into `backend/uclapi` and then run :
 `python manage.py test --testrunner 'uclapi.custom_test_runner.NoDbTestRunner' --settings=uclapi.settings_mocked`